OptimistikSAS/OIBus/documentation/docs/guide/advanced/oibus-security.md

 Changing the default password is strongly recommended.

-## Forgotten password
-The administrator with access to the OIBus configuration file (`oibus.json`)can use a text editor to delete the _password_ value in the _Engine_ section of the OIBus configuration file.
-The password will then be restored to its default value **pass**.

 ## HTTP protocol and Basic Auth
 OIBus uses the Basic Auth method in addition to the HTTP protocol supported by most web browsers.
 This method **does not provide any privacy protection** for the transmitted credentials sent in the header at each HTTP request.